longturn/freeciv21/docs/Manuals/Program/freeciv21-game-manual.rst

   :start-line: 21
   :end-line: 33

-The freeciv21-server(6) program has its own command-line interface.
+The freeciv21-server(6) program has its own command line interface.
 This page describes all of the server option directives an administrator can issue to the freeciv21-server.
 For more information on the server, refer to freeciv21-server(6).
 For more information on the game, refer to freeciv21-client(6).